The Brow Gel That Broke The Internet

 @leilanikeaa Replying to @M Brow tutorial for you!✨💖 @refybeauty #refy #refybeauty #browtutorial #fluffybrows #fluffybrowtutorial #browwax #browsculpt #refybrows ♬ Lo-fi hip hop - NAO-K

-Other alternatives to Refy are the Benefit 24-HR Brow Setter, which is a clear formula with a double-sided brush for shaping; it's less likely to leave a residue but the brush is finer, so the grip won't be as tight.
-Other's recommend the Patrick Ta Brow Lamination Gel.
+Other alternatives to Refy are the Benefit 24-HR Brow Setter, £23.50, which is a clear formula with a double-sided brush for shaping; it's less likely to leave a residue but the brush is finer, so the grip won't be as tight.
+Other's recommend the Patrick Ta Brow Lamination Gel, £22.
 Kosas also has a clear, lifting gel as well.
-All hover between $20-$30, so quite a bit cheaper than a professional lamination treatment, closer to $120.
+All hover between £20-£30, so quite a bit cheaper than a professional lamination treatment, closer to £120.
 For Hunt, a temporary result was always the goal.
 "I personally relate to the 'laminated brow' trend, although I don’t actually like committing to lamination," she explains.
 A Brow Sculpt gives a laminated finish, "but I can wash it off at the end of the day and still have gorgeous, healthy brows."

 Advertisement